 When you're heading into the mountains, a sight you can't miss is the iconic Smoky Mountain National Park sign.
 It's a great spot to pull off and take a group photo before you take a hike or head out on your scenic drive.
 The sign something you'll see many visitors taking pictures of and posting to commemorate a great trip to the Gatlinburg area.

-You won't find much about Hillbilly Golf online, but that doesn't mean they aren't one of the most iconic attractions in Gatlinburg.
+You won't find much about Hillbilly Golf online.
+They don't have a website or social media, but that doesn't mean they aren't one of the most iconic attractions in Gatlinburg.
 Hillbilly Golf is a putt putt golfing course where you golf your way down a mountain through 18 holes of Smoky Mountain themed obstacles.
 To get to the first hole, you'll take a tram 300 feet straight up into the mountain with spectacular views along the way.

 The Gatlinburg Inn